declare-lab/TEAM/README.md

 ## Experiments

-The DeBEERTa TEAM model on the SWAG dataset can be trained as follows:
+The DeBERTa TEAM model on the SWAG dataset can be trained as follows:

 ```
 CUDA_VISIBLE_DEVICES=0 python train_swag.py --name "microsoft/deberta-v3-large" --epochs 5 --lr 1e-6 --shuffle